zlnga1001/Small-Projects/README.md

 # Small-Projects
-These are my projects practicing html
+These are my projects practicing HTML.
+Thank you